-August Reinhart Schopp was born in Bad Orb, Germany, in 1869.
+August Reinhart Schopp was born in Bad Orb, Germany in 1869.
 After emigrating to the United States in 1884, he began working for the Roosevelt Organ Company in New York City, where he learned the trade of pipe maker.
-He subsequently worked for several other east coast organbuilding firms, including Haskell, Hook & Hastings, Jardine, and Farrand & Votey.
+He subsequently worked for several other east coast organ building firms, including Haskell, Hook & Hastings, Jardine, and Farrand & Votey.
 In 1898, Schopp and Leonard Gutfleisch left Farrand & Votey and formed the partnership of Gutfleisch & Schopp in Roselle, New Jersey.
 Their company immediately began supplying quality pipework to the organ industry.

-Shortly after the turn of the century, Gutfleisch & Schopp moved to Alliance, Ohio, which was surrounded at the time by several emerging organbuilders: Schantz, Holtkamp, Hillgreen-Lane, Page, and others.
+Shortly after the turn of the century, Gutfleisch & Schopp moved to Alliance, Ohio, which was surrounded at the time by several emerging organ builders: Schantz, Holtkamp, Hillgreen-Lane, Page, and others.
 In later years, Schopp was a major supplier of pipes to M.P.
 Moller and Aeolian-Skinner.

-In addition to producing stops traditionally found in most pipe organs, uncommon stops have also become common for the firm, including trompettes-en-chamade, orchestral reeds, full-length 32-foot reeds and open diapasons.
-Today A.R.
-Schopps Sons is the supplier of choice for most organbuilders in the United States.
+In addition to producing stops traditionally found in most pipe organs, uncommon stops have also become common for the firm, including trompettes-en-chamade, orchestral reeds, full-length 32-foot reeds, and open diapasons.
+Also, our flue and reed pipes are found in many significant instruments throughout the country.

 Our market scope has expanded internationally to countries such as Australia, Japan, and England, to name but a few.
 In addition to organ pipes, Schopp’s product line has expanded to include all other pipe organ components, including reservoirs, swell shades, windchests, casework, wood stops, and custom tooling expertly made by hand and custom made to order.